Better Hate than Never by Chloe Liese

 The number of ways this book pissed me off is insane.
 Like my rating suggests, I don't hate this book.
 I definitely don't.
 I've read worse.
 But there were so many things I didn't like about this book.
 Here it is:

-• there was A LOT of repetition. especially when talking about how often he had wet dreams about her. there were soooo many mentions of it, and i got tired of it
+- There was a lot of repetition, especially when talking about how often he had wet dreams about her.
+There were so many mentions of it, and I got tired of it.

-• it didn’t feel like a love story. it felt more like the characters were just closer and closer to having sex. when he started thinking that he loved her, I was confused because they didn’t do much. they just did a lot of foreplay. not much about love
+- It didn’t feel like a love story, more like the characters were just closer and closer to having sex.
+When he started thinking that he loved her, I was confused because they didn’t do much.
+They just did a lot of foreplay.
+Not much about love.

-• it made zero sense to me how they fell in love after hating each other for years
+- It made zero sense to me how they fell in love after hating each other for so many years.
+All their lives, pretty much.

-• following the last point, when christopher said how much he actually liked her, but he wanted her to hate him so he wouldn’t act on his feelings, i lost it. i was like, “bitch what? how? why the hell would you want her to hate you? this don’t make no damn sense.” i’m about to blow a fuse now
+- Following the last point, when Christopher said how much he actually liked her, but he wanted her to hate him so he wouldn’t act on his feelings, I lost it.
+I was like, “Bitch what?
+How?
+Why the hell would you want her to hate you?
+This doesn’t make any damn sense.”
+I’m about to blow a fuse now.

-• how obsessed with her he was. like he was reeeeally obsessed with everything, and i mean EVERYTHING, about her, and it was really weird to me
+- How obsessed with her he was.
+Like he was really obsessed with everything, and I mean everything, about her, and it was really weird to me.
+Again, considering he "hated" her her entire life, why he so obsessed??

 What I Did Like